abhayastudios/nativescript-contacts-lite/README.md

 ### Android

 #### Permissions
-This plugin uses the easy to use [nativescript-permissions](https://github.com/NathanaelA/nativescript-permissions) plugin by Nathanael Anderson for obtaining read-only permissions on Android 6.
+This plugin uses the [nativescript-permissions](https://github.com/NathanaelA/nativescript-permissions) plugin by Nathanael Anderson for obtaining read-only permissions on Android 6.

 ### iOS
 Since the plugin uses the Contact framework it is supported only on iOS 9.0 and above!